-Subject Action Comment/ possible funding opportunities Priority Action By Maintenance & Construction (Pathways) Pathways are to be constructed in accordance with AUSTROAD Guide to Road Design (see extract at Appendix 7).
-AUSTROAD guide states that: Kerbing is to provide a smooth change in the level between the footpath and the pavement.
-Guidance devices are to be provided to warn people with limited or no sight, and those with other disabilities, of obstacles and intersections.
+Subject Action Comment/ possible funding opportunities Priority Action By Maintenance & Pathways are to be constructed in accordance with AUSTROAD Guide to Road Design (see extract at Appendix 7) AUSTROAD guide states that: • Kerbing is to provide a smooth change in the level between the footpath and the High SHIRE (Pathways) Guidance devices are to be provided to warn people with limited or no sight, and those with other disabilities, of obstacles and intersections.
 Signage and sight distance must be adequate on all approaches so that cyclists and motorist can easily identify the risk at intersections.
-High SHIRE That new paths be constructed in accordance with the priorities identified in Appendix 3.
-Where funds are available Medium SHIRE Subject Action Comment possible funding opportunities Priority Action By Maintenance & Construction That discussions take place with DEC to facilitate the reopening of the Old Timberline Trail.
-High SHIRE (Pathways) That the recommendations made in the trails assessment sheets for the Riverside, Kondil Park and Old Timberline Trails be implemented and that the deteriorating condition of existing trails is addressed before new trails are constructed.
-Lobby DEC to undertake this work High SHIRE That the Shire liaise with WBRT to obtain a copy of Medium SHIRE the canoe trail between Boyup Brook and Nannup.
-New Trails That the recommendations in the trails assessment sheets for potential new trails be implemented. • Low SHIRE Ellis Creek That the recommendations in the trails assessment sheet for Ellis CreekTrail be implemented.
+That new paths be constructed in accordance with the priorities identified in Appendix 3.
+Where funds are available Medium SHIRE Subject Action Comment/ possible funding opportunities Priority Action By Maintenance & Construction That discussions take place with DEC to facilitate the reopening of the Old Timberline Trail. - ANNOUNT - High SHIRE (Pathways) That the recommendations made in the trails assessment sheets for the Riverside, Kondil Park and Old Timberline Trails be implemented and that the deteriorating condition of existing trails is addressed before new trails are constructed.
+Lobby DEC to undertake this work High SHIRE That the Shire liaise with WBRT to obtain a copy of - solutions Medium SHIRE and a second sec the canoe trail between Boyup Brook and Nannup. - Andrews - Andr New Trails That the recommendations in the trails assessment sheets for potential new trails be implemented.
+Low SHIRE Ellis Creek That the recommendations in the trails assessment sheet for Ellis CreekTrail be implemented.
 Medium SHIRE Subject Action Comment/ possible funding opportunities Priority Action By Signage (Pathways) That existing town path signage be reviewed and upgraded as a matter of priority.
 Directional and end of trip signage is required throughout the townsite area and, as a priority, around the school site.
 All concrete paths to have signage installed designating them as dual use.
 Medium SHIRE Signage (Trails) That directional signage on existing local trails be upgraded as a matter of priority.
 Riverside WalkKondil ParkOld Timberline Trail High DEC That funding be sought to upgrade interpretive signage on existing local trails.
 Low SHIRE A display board be located centrally within the Central Business District which is accessible to visitors - this to be linked with a display board indicating the proposed trail programme.
-Low SHIRE
+Low SHIRE The state of the s 2